 The "classical," quadratic-time algorithms presented here for integer multiplication and division are by no means the best possible: there are algorithms that are asymptotically faster.
-We saw this in the algorithm in Exercise 3.32, which was originally invented by Karatsuba [52] (although Karatsuba is one of two authors on this paper, the paper gives exclusive credit for this particular result to Karatsuba).
-That algorithm allows us to multiply two l -bit integers in time $O(\ell^{\log_2 3})$.
-The fastest known algorithm for multiplying two l -bit integers on a RAM runs in time $O(\ell)$.
-This algorithm is due to Schönhage, and actually works on a very restricted type of RAM called a "pointer machine" (see Problem 12, Section 4.3.3 of Knuth [54]).
-See Exercise 18.27 later in this text for a much simpler (but heuristic) $O(\ell)$ multiplication algorithm.
+We saw this in the algorithm in Exercise 3.41, which was originally invented by Karatsuba [54] (although Karatsuba is one of two authors on this paper, the paper gives exclusive credit for this particular result to Karatsuba).
+That algorithm allows us to multiply two integers of length at most $\ell$ in time $O(\ell^{\log_2 3})$ .
+The fastest known algorithm for multiplying such integers on a RAM runs in time $O(\ell)$ , and is due to Schönhage.
+It actually works on a very restricted type of RAM called a "pointer machine" (see Exercise 12, Section 4.3.3 of Knuth [56]).
+See Exercise 17.25 later in this text for a much simpler (but heuristic) $O(\ell)$ multiplication algorithm.

 Another model of computation is that of Boolean circuits.
-In this model of computation, one considers families of Boolean circuits (with, say, the usual "and," "or," and "not" gates) that compute a particular function-for every input length, there is a different circuit in the family that computes the function on inputs of that length.
+In this model of computation, one considers families of Boolean circuits (with, say, the usual "and," "or," and "not" gates) that compute a particular function-for every input length, there is a different circuit in the family that computes the function on inputs that are bit strings of that length.
 One natural notion of complexity for such circuit families is the size of the circuit (i.e., the number of gates and wires in the circuit), which is measured as a function of the input length.
-The smallest known Boolean circuit that multiplies two l -bit numbers has size $O(\ell \operatorname{len}(\ell) \operatorname{len}(\operatorname{len}(\ell)))$.
-This result is due to Schönhage and Strassen [82].
+For many years, the smallest known Boolean circuit that multiplies two integers of length at most $\ell$ was of size $O(\ell \operatorname{len}(\ell) \operatorname{len}(\operatorname{len}(\ell)))$ .
+This result was due to Schönhage and Strassen [86].
+More recently, Fürer showed how to reduce this to $O(\ell \operatorname{len}(\ell)2^{O(\log^ \ell)})$ [38].
+Here, the value of $\log^ n$ is defined as the minimum number of applications of the function $\log_2$ to the number n required to obtain a number that is less than or equal to 1.
+The function $\log^$ is an extremely slow growing function, and is a constant for all practical purposes.

 It is hard to say which model of computation, the RAM or circuits, is "better."
 On the one hand, the RAM very naturally models computers as we know them today: one stores small numbers, like array indices, counters, and pointers, in individual words of the machine, and processing such a number typically takes a single "machine cycle."
 On the other hand, the RAM model, as we formally defined it, invites a certain kind of "cheating," as it allows one to stuff $O(\text{len}(\ell))$ -bit integers into memory cells.
-For example, even with the simple, quadratic-time algorithms for integer arithmetic discussed in §3.3, we can choose the base B to have $\text{len}(\ell)$ bits, in which case these algorithms would run in time $O((\ell/ \text{len}(\ell))^2)$.
+For example, even with the simple, quadratic-time algorithms for integer arithmetic discussed in §3.3, we can choose the base B to have $\text{len}(\ell)$ bits, in which case these algorithms would run in time $O((\ell/ \text{len}(\ell))^2)$ .
 However, just to keep things simple, we have chosen to view B as a constant (from a formal, asymptotic point of view).